• Skip to primary navigation

 Fall salad with apples & candied pecans

-Text overlay: Fall salad with apples & vegan feta.
-Close-up bowl of salad.
+Text overlay: Fall salad with apples and vegan feta.
+Bowl of spinach salad with baked apple slices, candied pecans, and vegan feta cheese.

 This fall salad with apples ticks the boxes for tangy, salty, sour, and sweet.
 With candied pecans, green onions, vegan feta, and cider vinaigrette, there’s a reason it’s a household holiday favorite.
 Vegan & gluten-free.